We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - older adults

-- people with chronic kidney disease or liver disease
+- people with certain conditions, including obesity, Crohn’s disease, and chronic liver or kidney disease

-Many people with a vitamin D deficiency don’t experience any symptoms.
-But a healthcare professional can identify the following signs of a vitamin D deficiency:
+Most people with mild to moderate vitamin D deficiency may have no symptoms.
+However, a healthcare professional can identify the following signs of a vitamin D deficiency:

 - low calcium levels